s-arora-1987/sawyer_irl_project/README.md

 This package is built upon the Sawyer/Intera ROS packages and uses Robotiq 2F-85 Gripper as the End Effector.
 ## The following instructions are written for Ubuntu 16.04, ROS Kinetic.
 If you are on Melodic, check the additional changes on [Melodic migration Readme file](https://github.com/prasuchit/sawyer_irl_project/blob/master/Melodic_Migration_Readme.md).

+If you need to install the packages for Kinect V2 with Ubuntu, check out this [link](https://github.com/prasuchit/sawyer_irl_project/blob/master/Kinect_install_readme.md).

 The following are the steps to be followed to get this package working:

   Assuming you have a working version of Ubuntu (This package has been built and tested on Ubuntu 16.04)